davefelcey/ansible-scripts/README.md

 `ansible-playbook delete-site.yaml`

-Note: for detailed output you can use the `-vvv` option
+Note: for detailed output you can use the `-vvv` option to see more verbose output